Fusilier damselfish: Behavior

 This fish changes its color depending on what it is doing.
 They form aggregations.

 In the aquarium

 This fish is occasionally found in the aquarium trade.
-They can be kept in groups, and They are very peaceful.
+They can be kept in groups, and they are very peaceful.
 Behavior is similar to Anthias, but they are not as delicate.
-The Fussiler damselfish will flash red and green colors when feeding.
+The Fusilier damselfish will flash red and green colors when feeding.
 Unlike many other shoaling fish, the fusilier damsels will not single out and focus aggression on the weakest individual.
-The fussiler damselfish is a social animal and does best when kept with others of the same species.
+The Fusilier damselfish is a social animal and does best when kept with others of the same species.
 A fast swimming fish that will readily eat most any foods offered.